sitthykun/smilegitremote/README.md

 ```

 ## In main.py file now
-There are many route sample such as
+There are a couple route samples such as
 - Request token
 - Checkout
 - Pull